iShares’ 5 Best Dividend ETFs

 iShare’s 5 Best Dividend ETFs #3:

 iShares Core High Dividend ETF (NYSE:HDV)

 Based on the Morningstar Dividend Yield Focus Index, this fund seeks investments in companies that generally pay higher-than-average dividends.
-As of October 26, 2018, the iShares Core High Dividend ETF had more than $6 billion in assets distributed over 75 individual holdings.
+As of January 4, 2021, the iShares Core High Dividend ETF had nearly $6 billion in assets distributed over 75 individual holdings.

 While the fund’s unit price encounters occasional volatility, the long-term average growth trend is quite steady.
-The fund’s current 3.6% yield is 4% higher than the 3.5% average yield over the past five years.
-Combined with share-price appreciation, HDV has produced a 4.5% total return over the past 12 months.
-The total returns over the past three and five years were significantly higher at 27% and 45%, respectively.
+The fund’s current 4.3% yield is excellent, and when combined with share-price appreciation, HDV nearly broke even over the past 12 months.
+The total returns over the past three and five years were significantly higher at 7.5% and 41.5%, respectively.

 iShare’s 5 Best Dividend ETFs #2:

 iShares MSCI Qatar ETF (NASDAQ:QAT)

 For investors looking to invest in one of the economies in the Middle East, this ETF tracks the performance of the MSCI All Qatar Capped Index.
 Since Qatar is a small market, this ETF has just under $100 million in total assets invested in only 31 individual holdings.
 The top two holdings account for nearly 30% of total assets, and the top holding – Qatar National Bank (QSE:QNBK) – accounts for nearly quarter of the total assets by itself.
 Predictably, half of the fund’s assets are invested in financial institutions.
 Including the Industrial sector, with 14% of the fund’s assets, and Energy, with 9% of the assets, the top three sectors have more than 73% of the total assets among them.